 You’re taking several risks any time you deposit a check to your account.

-Common scams: Whenever you deposit a check you’re unsure of, be especially careful if it’s a large check.
-Cashier’s check scams work because of confusion about when checks clear, and there’s often nothing you can do to get your money back.
+Whenever you deposit a check you’re unsure of, be especially careful if it’s a large check.
+Check scams work in part because of common confusion about when checks clear.

 Alternatives to Checks

 If you’re worried about bouncing checks, request payment in different forms.
 Wire transfers are viable alternatives.
 The money only transfers if it exists and typically appears within a few days.

 You can also request a money order or use money transfer apps like PayPal or Venmo allow you to receive funds from customers, acquaintances, family, and friends.

 You'll still need to practice safety and familiarize yourself with payment dispute or claim processes, as scams can still occur.
 However, the electronic trail can make it easier to prove your claims of fraud should the need arise.

 Frequently Asked Questions (FAQs)

 How long does it take for a cashier's check to clear?

 A cashier's check will typically be available on the next business day.
 If it's deposited after a bank's cutoff time, it won't be available for two business days.
 For example, if a bank's cutoff time is 5 p.m., and you deposit a check at 5:15 p.m. on a Tuesday, the check wouldn't be available until Thursday.